wwselleck/solaire-discord/README.md

 # Solaire
-A lightweight framework with a simple and intuitive interface for creating Discord bots using Node.
+A simple framework with an intuitive interface for creating Discord bots using Node.

 ```js
 import { Solaire } from "solaire-discord";